PreK - 8th Grade

 Sixth Grade Science

-In this lesson, students are learn how
+In this lesson, students learn

 Sixth Grade Social Studies

 The sixth grade social studies curriculum contains numerous lessons, worksheets, quizzes and tests, organized into a variety of chapters.
 Homeschooling parents use the program as a supplement to their curriculum.
 Non homeschoolers utilize the curriculum as a source for 6th grade online tutoring or social studies practice.
+Although the materials are extensive, social studies is included as an added bonus.
+It does not correlate to all state standards and is not animated.

 - Ancient Hebrew Civilization - Students learn about the major characteristics and contributions of the Ancient Hebrew civilization.
 Aspects about Yahweh, the Code of Morals, and how these ethical traditions affected Western Civilization are explored.